podio/podio-objc-platform/README.md

 ## Getting Started & Documentation

-You can find a getting started guide and full documentation over at the [PodioKit Github pages](http://podio.github.io/podio-objc-platform/).
+You can find a getting started guide and full documentation [here](Documentation).